awsdocs/amazon-redshift-developer-guide/doc_source/r_SVL_QUERY_REPORT.md

 This view breaks down the information about executed queries by slice and by step, which can help with troubleshooting node and slice issues in the Amazon Redshift cluster\.

 SVL\_QUERY\_REPORT is visible to all users\.
 Superusers can see all rows; regular users can see only their own data\.
-For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table Columns<a name="r_SVL_QUERY_REPORT-table-rows2"></a>